 During the 1987 season, Caroline started dating her coach, Riccardo Dezi, and she remembers that they had a lot of fun going to all of the early-season international regattas around Europe together.
 The 1987 World Championships in Copenhagen turned into a farce, though, ruined by terrible and unfair conditions during the finals.
 “I almost decided to give up after that,” she says, “But then Bill Mason [who was in charge of the GB women’s lightweights in 1988] phoned up out of the blue and said, ‘Hey, why don’t you try a double?,'” which she did, winning the bronze medal at the 1988 World Championships in the lightweight doubles with Gill Bond, who described her in Rowing magazine as “naturally talented.”

 Full accounts of Caroline’s years rowing for GB can be read here:

 Gill Bond was unable to compete in 1989 after having had back surgery, and Caroline returned to the lightweight single, but this time didn’t make the main final and finished tenth.
 “By then Riccardo and I had got married and I think my priorities were different,” She says.
 “I remember this distinct change from being coached by your boyfriend to being coached by your husband.
 I think I was looking for more sympathy from my husband, and I’d lost the spark.
-After that I didn’t really try to row internationally again, although a couple of years later I tried a lightweight women’s four for Italy for a while because by then I’d got Italian citizenship.
-We came third at Lucerne, but then they selected another crew to go to the World Championships!
-And I thought, ‘Well, if that’s how it works in Italy, I’m not going to do it again.'”
+After that I didn’t really try to row internationally again, although a couple of years later I did a lightweight women’s four for Italy for a while because by then I’d got Italian citizenship.
+We came third at Lucerne but we weren’t selected to go to the World Championships and I didn’t try again after that.'”

 The rowing photographer Peter Spurrier took this picture of her training with Carrie Wood in late 1987.